eForms Logo

 IV.
 Colleagues

-Discuss whether other employees are happy with the company and speak positively on and off work hours.
-If there are any employee complaints that should be reported, address them here.
+Discuss whether other employees are happy with the company and speak positively both on and off work hours.
+Address any employee complaints that should be reported here.

 V. Manager Support

 Ask the employee if there are any aspects of their job that currently need your assistance or extra support.
-Discuss the issue and possible solutions that include ways you can help them directly.
+Discuss the issue and possible solutions, including ways you can help them directly.

 VI.
 Creative Solutions